aazaff/quantitativeFossils.R/README.md

 ````

 ## subsampleRichness.R
-Functions for standardizing tasonomic richness.
+Functions for standardizing taxonomic richness.

 Can be accessed directly in R using: